deepstreamIO/deepstream.io-website/content/tutorials/60-plugins/60-monitoring/http/index.md

 ### Log monitoring

-Logs the monitoring metrics to be retrieved by a log transport.
+Logs the monitoring metrics to be retrieved by a log transport every `logInterval` milliseconds.
 After the metrics are logged they are reseted.

 ```yaml
 monitoring: